opentox/loael-paper/loael.md

 smiles from the OpenBabel library [@OBoyle2011] were used for the identification of duplicated structures.

-Studies with undefined or empty LOAEL entries were removed from the databases LOAEL values were converted to mmol/kg_bw/day units and rounded to five significant digits.
+Studies with undefined or empty LOAEL entries were removed from the databases.
+LOAEL values were converted to mmol/kg bw/day units and rounded to five significant digits.
 For prediction, validation and visualisation purposes -log10 transformations are used.